LucasDelfino92/morrowindsharp/readme.md

 ## Frequently asked questions

-### How many plugins and mods are there?

-There are 50 mods and 20 plugins total.

 ### How much space do I need to install these mods?

 Roughly 9GB.
 Morrowind Enhanced Textures accounts for most of that space, and it is entirely optional, even if thoroughly recommended.